lukaszwojtow/caverr/README.md

 # Caverr
-## A non-nonsense, simple as a shovel, (very) personal backup / encryption tool.
+## A no-nonsense, simple as a shovel, (very) personal backup / encryption tool.